Skip to content

 Content Rules

-To ensure a high-quality and consistent documentation and to make it easier for readers to understand all content, we set some Content rules.
+To ensure a high-quality and consistent documentation, and to make it easier for readers to understand all content, we have established Content rules.
 Please follow these rules regarding markdown syntax and writing style when contributing!
 Furthermore, reviewing your changes takes less time and your improvements appear faster on the official documentation.

 Note

-If you contribute, you are fully and solely responsible for the content you create and have to ensure that you have the right to create it under the laws which apply.
+If you contribute, you are fully and solely responsible for the content you create and have to ensure that you have the right to create it under applicable laws.

 Contribute via Issue

-You can contribute to the documentation via the GitLab issue tracking system.
+You can contribute to the documentation using GitLab's issue tracking system.
 For that, open an issue to report typos and missing documentation or request for more precise wording etc. ZIH staff will get in touch with you to resolve the issue and improve the documentation.

 Create an issue in GitLab